arpan-adhikary26/Learning-Node.js/01-introduction/notes.md

 ## Why Use Node.js

---APIs(REST, GraphQL)
+- APIs(REST, GraphQL)
---Realtime Apps
+- Realtime Apps
---Streaming Services
+- Streaming Services
---Command Line Tools
+- Command Line Tools

-### Installing Node
+## Installing Node

 To begin with node.js installation, first check if node already exists in your system as follows: